JoelStansbury/diy-ci/README.md

 Package for continuous testing and deployment of git repositories independent of hosting service (gihub, bitbucket, ...)

 ## When it is useful
 This is useful when you want quick, easy, and free CI testing.
-If you can create a python script to execute what you want to be done then this will work for you.
-There is no requirement for port forwarding and will work on any git repo hosting service (even locally hosted repositories).
+If you can create a python script to do what you need then this will work for you.
+There is no requirement for port forwarding and will work for any git repo hosting service (even locally hosted repositories).

 ## Pitfalls
 * Currently no integration with GitHub or Bitbucket, so it will not prevent PRs from merging unless you get creative with the `on_success` and `on_failure` functions.